alastairwyse/TypeScriptUtilities/README.md

 - Test (and possibly implement) support for recursive objects like tree nodes

 ServiceLayerInterface
+- Consider adding a string override to CallServiceLayer() 'urlBuider' parameter
 - Add an implementation of IHttpClient using the XMLHttpRequest object
 - Add support for returned HTTP content types other than 'application/json'
 - Add samples